Nike Girls Basketball Camp William Jessup University

 Extended Day Campers

-On the first day of camp, all extended day campers should arrive between 8:00-9:00am dressed to play.
-On all other days, the arrival time is 8:45am.
-Departure on other days is 9:00pm.
+On the first day of camp, all extended day campers should arrive dressed and ready to play.
 Drop off and pick up locations will be given out at registration.

 ♦ Lunch and dinner provided.